kaymay1000/virtual-white-elephant/README.md

 Don't get stuck with those ugly socks (nobody wants your re-gift, Karen!), or that mystery-flavored jam that's at _least_ a decade old... let Virtual White Elephant handle the logistics of hosting a virtual gift exchange, so all you have to do is kick back, relax, and watch your foolproof gift-swapping strategy unfold.

 ## Why I created Virtual White Elephant (VWE)

 This project was born out of the C\*vid-19 pandemic.
 Something I love to do around the holidays, as do many folks, is participate in a gift exchange with friends or family.
 Enter: C19.
 Fear, frustration, plans derailed left and right... including holiday celebrations and traditions.

 This is what sparked the idea for VWE.
-I wanted to come up with a way for friends/families to manage the logisitcs of a gift exchange over Zoom, with the hope that it would help restore a tiny bit of normalcy to an utterly abnormal chapter of human history.
+I wanted to come up with a way for friends/families to manage the logistics of a gift exchange held over Zoom, with the hope that it would help restore a tiny bit of normalcy to an utterly abnormal chapter of human history.

 ## For Developers

-## Stack
+### Stack

 - React (w/ TypeScript)
 - Yarn
 - Eventually MERN (see planned features below)

-## Current Features
+### Current Features

-- Styled, fully responsive web app (using Tailwind and HeadlessUI).
+- Cohesively styled, fully responsive web app (using Tailwind and HeadlessUI).
 - Ability to add player names.
-- Maintains fairness by randomly assigning the order in which players will open a gift
+- Maintains fairness by randomly assigning the order in which players will open a gift.
 - Ability to update a gift's current owner (please note: this feature still needs some logic improvements).

-## Planned Features
+### Planned Features

 - Ensure accessibility/A11Y compliance.
 - Make game details session persistent.
 - Keep track of (and display to the user) how many times a gift has been stolen (max of 3 times, then it's "frozen").